-• the requirement to ensure that the standard of any award which is recommended by the Board of Examiners, of which they are a member, is comparable to the standard of similar awards in other Scottish Exempting Degree Programmes of which they have experience.
+ensure that the standard of any award which is recommended by the board of examiners, of which they are a member, is comparable to the standard of similar awards in other Scottish Exempting Degree courses/Foundation programmes of which they have experience.
+Where a Foundation Programme is provided by a Provider which is not a university, it is expected that these requirements will be met.

-Criteria for the appointment of external examiners:
+Criteria for the appointment of external examiners

-External examiners will normally be drawn from persons with experience of examining in one or more of the accredited Scottish Exempting LLB Degree Programmes or LLB degrees or from the existing or former professional examiners of the Society or of the Faculty of Advocates.
-Where they do not come posses such experience the Applicant should be prepared to justify the appointment on the basis of other skills and experience.
+External examiners will normally be drawn from persons with experience of examining in one or more of the accredited Scottish Exempting Degree Programmes or other Foundation Programmes, LLB degrees or from the existing or former professional examiners of the Society or of the Faculty of Advocates.
+Where an external examiner does not possess such experience the Provider should be able to justify the appointment on the basis of other skills and experience and in line with QAA requirements.